How Many ml in a Mug? A full breakdown to Mug Capacity and Measurement

 - Height: A taller mug generally holds more liquid than a shorter one, all else being equal.

 - Material: The material of the mug (ceramic, glass, plastic) can slightly affect the shape and thus the overall volume.
-However, this effect is generally negligible.
+Even so, this effect is generally negligible.

 - Handle: While the handle doesn't directly contribute to the liquid volume, its size and design may influence the overall dimensions of the mug.